This site uses cookies.

 Assembling the Arbour

 Use screws, rather than nails, as they provide a more durable fixing.
+Make sure they are galvanised to protect against rust.

 Choose Your Arbour Now